Run Docker-Selenium as a Kamal Accessory

 To scrape a javascript-heavy web page you will need a web browser to load the dynamic page into.
 To automate the browser, you will need something like Puppeteer or Selenium.

-We opted for selenium-webdriver with Google-chrome running in headless mode.
+We opted for the selenium-webdriver gem with Google-chrome running in headless mode.

 It was useful to install the chrome dev package locally for developing and testing.
-However running this way in production didn’t work, the Rails App server will grind to a halt after some hours when it eventually runs out of memory.
+However running this way in production wont cut it.
+The Rails App server will grind to a halt after some hours when it eventually runs out of memory.

-To deploy the Selenium Grid Docker image we used Kamal Accessories, which are long-lived services that the app depends on.
-To achieve this all that was needed was to specify the image, host and port in our Rails App’s Kamal deploy.yml file.
-Kamal does the rest. (wow!):
+We deploy this image as a Kamal accessory which are long-lived services that the app depends on.
+We already use Kamal to deploy the Rails app, so all that was needed was to add this accessory to our deploy.yml file.
+In just 6 lines, you can specify the image, host and port, and Kamal does the rest. (wow!):

 service: myrailsapp